Temmie Chang

 Temmie Chang (born April 3, 1993), also known as Tuyoki, is an American video game animator, illustrator, and developer.
-She is best known for her work as the lead artist for the critically acclaimed indie role-playing game Undertale, in which she appears as a self-insert character who is also present in its follow-up, Deltarune.
-In 2019, she released Escaped Chasm, her first foray as the creator of an RPG maker game.
+She is best known for her work as the main artist and animator for the critically acclaimed indie role-playing games Undertale and Deltarune, in which she appears as a self-insert character.
+In 2018, she released Escaped Chasm, her first foray as the creator of an RPG maker game.
 In 2020, she released Dweller's Empty Path.

 Early life and education

+Temmie Chang was born on April 3, 1993.
 Chang became interested in video game universes as a child watching her cousin play Breath of Fire.
 Around 2006, she began sharing her digital art on DeviantArt.
 She went on to study 2D animation at the Pratt Institute in New York.